B2B e-invoicing: how University Hospital Basel is integrating its providers

 Who at University Hospital Basel is responsible for integrating providers?

 A central office with an overview of purchasing and accounts is carrying out this task.
-This office is responsible for keeping in touch with the providers, setting up contact between them and PostFinance as an e-bill provider and supporting them closely during testing.
+This office is responsible for keeping in touch with the providers, setting up contact between them and PostFinance as an e-invoice provider and supporting them closely during testing.
 In turn, overall responsibility for integrating providers lies with the Head of Accounts Payable, who follows the clearly defined goals set by our Head of Finance.

 Which criteria do you use to determine the order in which you integrate providers?